britzke/shareezy/README.md

 shareezy
 ========
-Teile deine Resourcen einfach mit anderen – (wie Segelboote oder Sitzplätze in Konferenzsälen)
+Teile deine Resourcen (wie Segelboote oder Sitzplätze in Konferenzsälen) einfach mit anderen

 _Easily share your resources (like sailing boats or seats in a meeting room)_